MistaVikz/GHG-Pro/README.md

 #### Data Processing and Validation

 The data from the 3 sheets is loaded and processed by the `load_and_process_data` function, which:

-- Loads the data from the Excel file into three separate DataFrames: df_project, df_default_rates, and df_recovery_potential.
+Loads the data from either an Excel file (default) or CSV files into three separate DataFrames: df_project, df_default_rates, and df_recovery_potential.
+The input file format can be specified as 'excel' or 'csv' using a command line argument.
-- Sets the index for the df_default_rates and df_recovery_potential DataFrames.
+Sets the index for the df_default_rates and df_recovery_potential DataFrames.
-- Converts the column names of df_default_rates and df_recovery_potential to integers.
+Converts the column names of df_default_rates and df_recovery_potential to integers.
-- Replaces NaN values with 0 in the risk bucket factors and weights columns of df_project.
+Replaces NaN values with 0 in the risk bucket factors and weights columns of df_project.
-- Converts the 'Screening Date' column of df_project to datetime format.
+Converts the 'Screening Date' column of df_project to datetime format.
-- Please ensure that the input file adheres to this column structure and formatting to ensure proper functioning of the project.
+Please ensure that the input file adheres to this column structure and formatting to ensure proper functioning of the project.
+If using CSV files, please ensure that there are three separate files named 'GHG_Data.csv', 'Default_Rates.csv', and 'Recovery_Potential.csv'.

 The `valid_project_data` function validates the data in the df_project DataFrame by checking the following conditions:
 - All required columns are present.